The most award winning

 TRUSTED FOR FOUR DECADES.

 Seriously ill children frequently don’t get appropriate pain management and supportive services at the end of life because their conditions and treatments don’t fit existing care models designed for adults.
-But federally funded demonstration projects in five states are designing new ways of providing services to kids — ones that don’t require parents and physicians to abandon treatments aimed at a cure in order to examine other options.
+But federally funded demonstration projects in five states are designing new ways of providing services to kids — ways that don’t require parents and physicians to abandon treatments aimed at a cure in order to examine other options.

-Studies have shown that more integrated models of providing palliative care and hospice support work best for children, as opposed to traditional "adult" models that have focused on providing palliative treatments to patients when there is little or no hope of recovery.1,2,3
+Studies have shown that more integrated models of providing palliative care and hospice support work best for children, as opposed to traditional "adult" models that have focused on providing palliative treatments to patients when there is little or no hope of recovery.1-3

 Although advocates urge providers to see palliative care as part of the overall care plan for all patients, including adults, this inclusive approach is especially important for children, says Cynda Rushton, DNSc, RN, FAAN, clinical nurse specialist in ethics at Johns Hopkins Children’s Center in Baltimore.
 "Part of the problem with children is that sometimes their disease trajectories have been unpredictable," she explains.
 "Children who we think are not going to survive — they do.
 Then, you are sort of on this roller coaster of trying to figure out what the outcome will be."